Informfully/Documentation/docs/source/participatory.rst

 Hence, users in the same bin share the same score and should therefore receive the same recommendations.
 It is up to researchers to define the distribution (e.g., users can only receive items from nearby bins in close proximity or on the opposite side of the spectrum).

+PLD is supposed to be primarily used in an online setting.
+In a first step, (baseline) users take a survey and are assigned a political score and read article.
+In a second step, each article gets assigned the average political score of its readership.
+(Both user scores and article scores are mapped into the same political space.)
+Finally, users in the experimental group get recommended items based on user-item distance.

-Using PLD for offline testing requires addressing one critical issue:
+When re-usingsing PLD for offline testing requires addressing one critical issue:
 There are no users that can take a survey.
 When starting the offline evaluation, users are assigned political scores on the basis of the ration of political actors items in their history.
 To that end, we introduce an offline-only step for annotating political actors/parties in news articles.